influxdata/telegraf/plugins/inputs/modbus/README.md

   # transmission_mode = "RTU"

   ## Trace the connection to the modbus device as debug messages
+  ## Note: You have to enable telegraf's debug mode to see those messages!
   # trace_connection = false

   ## Measurements